threefoldfoundation/info_sdk/src/10. Marketplace/IT_capacity.md

 You could directly order the capacity from your chosen farms, simply by putting the amount of Storage Unit (SU) and Capacity Unit (CU) you need, and conduct a direct payment via your stellar wallet for your reservation.
 You will be able to also extend your current capacity pool to a larger quote once it’s activated.

-You could now already try to reserve IT Capacity by using FreeTFT on TF Grid Marketplace 2.2 (Testnet).
+You could now already try to reserve IT Capacity by using FreeTFT on TF Grid Demo 2.2 (Testnet).

 ## How to Reserve IT Capacity